 Photograph & Signature:

 - Q1.
-Do I need to paste photograph and put a signature on my application?
+Do I need to paste the photograph and put a signature on my application?

 Ans.
 No. Since the application would be submitted online, you need to upload photograph and signature in JPEG format as instructed in online application process.